 Try the beautiful and sociable CATS Porto Hostel, arguably the best hostel in Porto for solo travellers.
-Alternatively, check out the So Cool Hostel Porto, a modern refit of a 19th-century building with a garden.
+Alternatively, check out the So Cool Hostel Porto, which has contemporary facilities in a 19th-century building with a lovely garden.
 Both backpacker Porto hostels have rave reviews and are conveniently located in the centre of the city.

 The perfect things to do in Porto

 As it is so compact, Porto is a convenient city to simply walk around and see its many beautiful buildings and squares.
 You will only need a day or two for your Porto backpacking trip, so a weekend in Porto is perfect, but its laid-back charm means this city will have a special place in your heart.